This post comes about as a follow up to a previous post where I critiqued the rationale of the

 Next up, let’s talk about tuition tax credits and vouchers.
 Now, I would argue that in many ways, tuition tax credits and vouchers which provide the option for children to attend schools that are well understood to be private, that not state actors are at least more honest with respect to student and employee rights.

 It is understood (or should be more clearly understood) that when choosing a private school or choosing to be employed by a private employer that one’s rights may differ.
-On very few occasions have I actually heard the rather absurd argument that private schools receiving students on publicly financed scholarships are “public” (yes, they did, without understanding the implications, make this claim in Louisiana when their voucher model was overturned by the state courts).
+On very few occasions have I actually heard the rather absurd argument that private schools receiving students on publicly financed scholarships are “public” (yes, they did, without understanding the implications, make this claim in

 Now, let’s parse the governance and accountability differences between traditional public LEAs, Vouchers and Tuition Tax Credits.